epatrizio/cds/README.md

 Execute "make compile_test" and that's all!\
 I use the framework [ctestfmk](https://github.com/epatrizio/ctestfmk).
 Read the documentation for more informations.

-## Example
+## Examples

-In /example directory, you can find a complete application of HashMap data structure:\
+* In /examples/intl directory, there is a complete application of HashMap data structure:\
 A little internationalization component.

+* In /examples/sort directory, there is a classic and easy application of priority queue data structure:\
+The array heap sort.
+For simplicity, only the int type has been processed.